chris1111/SHC-3.8.9b/README.md

 Myscript.sh.x.c

 ### We just have to rename the ".x"  file as some name.
-e.g; Myscript.sh.x to Myscript
+Mv Myscript.sh.x Myscript
 ### This will create a binary "Myscript", which we will give execute permission and use.

-- chmod +x Myscript
+chmod +x Myscript

-- sudo mkdir -p /usr/local/bin
+sudo mkdir -p /usr/local/bin

-- sudo cp -Rp Myscript /usr/local/bin
+sudo cp -Rp Myscript /usr/local/bin

 Now we can use it directly.
 #Myscript